 This is the website for the Behavioral Neuroscience lab at Dominican University, affectionately known as the Slug Lab.
-The PIs are Irina Calin-Jageman (biology) and Bob Calin-Jageman (psychology).
+The PIs are Irina Calin-Jageman (biology) and Bob Calin-Jageman (psychology), lovers of goofy photos:

 Our collaborative lab is focused on understanding the molecular mechanisms of long-term memory.
 In plain terms, we want to understand what changes in your brain when you learn something new.